jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 <span id="h.o59uwx6sscy1" class="anchor"></span>

-##S tep 0.
+##Step 0.
 Check Installation and Prepare Data

 In this section we will help you understand the basics of your Spark installation.
 We will also help you download and assemble a dataset we